Undergraduate

 Offered: every spring.

-SPE 311 Nature/Needs of Childhood Students with Intellectual Disabilities & Autism Spectrum Disorders 3 Credits
+SPE 311 Nature and Needs of Students with Intellectual Disabilities and Autism Spectrum Disorders 3 Credits

-Describes effects of MR and other developmental disabilities on childhood.
+Describes effects of intellectual disabilities and other developmental Disabilities on both the childhood and adolescent levels.
 Focuses on collaborative strategies for parental involvement.
-Highlights instructional strategies for grades 1-6 across the continuum of services.
+Highlights instructional strategies across the continuum of services.
+Emphasizes a multidisciplinary approach to meet the learning needs of students with Intellectual Disabilities (ID) and Autism Spectrum Disorders (ASD).
 Requires 20 hours field placement.

 Offered: every fall.

-SPE 330 Nature/Needs of Childhood Students with Behavioral Disorders 3 Credits
+SPE 330 Nature/Needs of Students with Behavioral Disorders 3 Credits

-Describes the effect of Emotional and Behavioral Disorders on children and their families.
-Highlights NYSED Regulations, collaboration and instructional strategies to address academic and behavioral issues.
-Requires 20 hours of field placement.
+Describes the effect of emotional and behavioral disorders on children, adolescents and young adults, and their families.
+Highlights NYSED regulations, collaboration, and instructional strategies to address academic and behavioral issues.
+This course requires a twenty-hour field placement.

 Prerequisites: SPE 311 & EDU 356.
 Corequisite: ECCH 412.